 Fruit and Vegetable Wash

 Mix these ingredients together and pour into a spray bottle.
 Spray your produce 2-3 times, let it rest for two minutes, and then rinse off with cold, running tap water before consuming.
 This recipe multiples and stores well.

-Smooth-Skinned Produce.
-Tomatoes, apples, and grapes are examples of smooth-skinned produce.
-Spray these types of produce with the spray (above), thoroughly coating them with the vinegar solution.
-Allow the produce to rest for 30 seconds before rubbing its surface with your hands and not an abrasive scrubber.
+Smooth-skinned produce has edible skin.
+Examples are apples, grapes, and tomatoes.
+Spray these types of produce with the spray (above), thoroughly coating them with the solution.
+Allow the produce to rest for 30 seconds before rubbing the surface with your hands—not an abrasive scrubber.
 Rinse under cold, running water to remove all vinegar taste.
 This prevents you from breaking the skin before the fruit or vegetable is completely clean, which could expose the flesh to contaminants.

-Rough, Firm-Skinned Produce.
 Broccoli, cauliflower, leafy greens, melons, potatoes, berries and other produce without a smooth or soft surface are slightly more difficult to clean.
-They require a soaking in a 1 to 3 ratio of vinegar and water mixture (1 cup vinegar to every 3 cups of water).
-This ensures the acidic blend kills all bacteria.
+They require a soaking in a 1 to 3 ratio of vinegar and water mixture (1 cup vinegar to every 3 cups of water) for about 10 minutes.
+This makes sure that the acidic blend has time to kill bacteria.
 For heads of cabbage or other leafy greens, separate the leaves for thorough cleaning.
 Use your sink as the container for the water and vinegar mixture and you will have plenty of room.
 After the soak, rub gently and rinse under cold, running water.

 One last thing: Don’t assume you can skip washing produce with inedible rinds like oranges, melons, squash, and pineapple.
 Cutting or peeling the produce can transfer contaminants to the edible flesh.

 Please keep your comments positive, encouraging, helpful, brief,